passworks/passworks-api/README.md

 Call me JSON
 -----------------

 We only support [JSON](http://en.wikipedia.org/wiki/JSON) for serialization of data.
-This mean that you have to send `Content-Type: application/json; charset=utf-8` when you're POSTing, PUTing or PATCHing data into Passworks.
+This means that you have to send `Content-Type: application/json; charset=utf-8` when you're POSTing, PUTing or PATCHing data into Passworks.

 Pagination